-In planning and performing our audit of the financial statements of the Bloomington Fire Department Relief Association as of and for the year ended December 31, 2023, in accordance with auditing standards generally accepted in the United States of America, we considered the Bloomington Fire Department Relief Association's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Bloomington Fire Department Relief Association's internal control.
+In planning and performing our audit of the financial statements of the Bloomington Fire Department Relief Association as of and for the year ended December 31, 2024, in accordance with auditing standards generally accepted in the United States of America, we considered the Bloomington Fire Department Relief Association's system of internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Bloomington Fire Department Relief Association's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Bloomington Fire Department Relief Association's internal control.

-Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying Schedule of Findings and Responses, we identified a deficiency in internal control that we consider to be a significant deficiency.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as discussed below, we identified a deficiency in internal control that we consider to be a significant deficiency.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 We did not identify any deficiencies in internal control that we consider to be material weaknesses.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompanying Schedule of Findings and Responses as item 2023-1 to be a significant deficiency.
+We consider the deficiency in internal control described in the schedule of findings and responses as item 2024-01 to be a significant deficiency.

-The Bloomington Fire Department Relief Association's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-The Bloomington Fire Department Relief Association's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Bloomington Fire Department Relief Association's response to the finding identified in our audit is described in the schedule of findings and responses.
+The response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

-This communication is intended solely for the information and use of management, the Board of Trustees of the Bloomington Fire Department Relief Association, and others within the organization, and is not intended to be, and should not be used by anyone other than these specified parties.
+This communication is intended solely for the information and use of the Board of Trustees, management, and others within the organization, and is not intended to be, and should not be, used by anyone other than these specified parties.